How one single mother turned a $1,800 CPA error into a new career

 “By my fourth tax season, I was able to go down to two jobs because I loved it so much here,” said Fetzer.

 “I was a single mom struggling to get by.
 I couldn’t make ends meet.
 I was struggling from paycheck to paycheck.
 And I just tell them the story how I took the Income Tax Course,” said Fetzer.
-“I can’t even tell you how much more value I got from the course than I paid for it.”
+“I can’t even tell you how much more value I got from the course.”